 In 1999, he was assigned to the MH-60R/S Fleet Introduction Team in San Diego, CA, and served as the MH-60S Deputy Program Manager until January 2001.
 He then reported next door to HC-3 for MH-60S instructor pilot duties and served as Assistant Maintenance Officer.

 In October 2002, CDR Symons reported to the Chargers of HC-6 in Norfolk, Virginia.
 As Assistant Officer-In-Charge (AOIC), he deployed in direct support of Operation IRAQI FREEDOM in January 2003 on board the USS BATAAN (LHD 5).
 While attached with the Chargers, he served as Quality Assurance Officer, Assistant Operations Officer, and COMHELTACWINGLANT Weapons and Tactics Unit Officer-in-Charge (OIC).

 In August 2004, he reported for his Department Head tour with the Dragon Whales of HC-8 where he completed a Masters of Science Degree in Global Leadership from the University of San Diego.
 While at HC-8, he deployed as the OIC of Detachment TWO on board the USS KEARSARGE (LHD 3) and completed Officer-of the Deck Underway qualification.
 His squadron assignments also included Tactics Officer, Administrative Officer, and Maintenance Officer.

-His awards include the Defense Meritorious Service Medal, Navy Meritorious Service Medal, Navy Commendation Medal (six awards), Navy Achievement Medal (two awards) and numerous unit, campaign and service awards.
+His awards include the Defense Meritorious Service Medal, Navy Meritorious Service Medal (two awards), Navy Commendation Medal (six awards), Navy Achievement Medal (two awards) and numerous unit, campaign and service awards.